census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 This example will send the span "hello" to the Azure Monitoring resource specified in the ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.

-You need to provision an Azure Monitor resource and get the instrumentation key, more information can be founded `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
+1. You need to provision an Azure Monitor resource and get the instrumentation key, more information can be founded `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
+2. You need to put the instrumentation key in the ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.

 .. code:: python
     from opencensus.ext.azure.trace_exporter import AzureExporter